Gin-Quin/fartest/README.md

 - `start(test: Function)` - start a new test,
 - `stage(name: string)` - define the current stage inside a test,
 - `test(condition: boolean, name?: string)` - check an assertion inside a test.
 If `condition` is `true` then the assertion has succeeded, otherwise it failed.
+- `same(a: any, b: any, name?: string)` - check if two values are the same.
+When `a` and `b`are objects, execute a deep comparison.
+Values can be of any type : numbers, strings, arrays, maps, sets, ...

 And that's all.